Slutsky 'not worried about Hull City job'

 "Everyone supports me.
 That starts from the owner and finishes with each guy from the staff."

-Should Slutsky be removed from the KCOM Stadium, potential replacements could include former Norwich City boss Paul Lambert or ex-Southampton manager Nigel Adkins.
+Should Slutsky be removed from the KCOM Stadium, potential replacements could include former Norwich City boss Paul Lambert and ex-Southampton manager Nigel Adkins.

 Hull sit four points above the relegation zone in the second tier after 18 games this term.